-With different, more technical arguments, Szegedy proved results similar to Theorem 3.5 albeit with the parameter QHT(P, z) for symmetric Markov chains:
+With different, more technical arguments, Szegedy proved results similar to Theorem 3.5, but with an analysis based on the parameter QHT(P, z) and only for symmetric Markov chains:

-Under certain assumptions, Ambainis et al. [AKR05] have a similar result in terms of the smallest eigenphase of U_2U_1 .
+Under certain assumptions, Ambainis et al. [AKR05] gave a similar result in terms of the smallest eigenphase of U_2U_1 .